codeanonymous928/OpenEP/README.md

 </p>

 ## 1. Quick Start
 The code repository is based on Pytorch and Transformers.
-Please use the following command to install the necessary dependcies. pip install -r requirements.txt.
+Please use the following command to install the necessary dependcies. `install -r requirements.txt`.